rolled kernza® & raisin cookie mix

 Healthier soil means healthier plants, which leads to more nutritious food.
 Perennial grains grown in regenerative systems are naturally more nutrient-dense.

-- What this means for your flour: The grains are able to absorb a wider array of vitamins and minerals from the thriving soil ecosystem.
-This often results in higher levels of protein, antioxidants, and essential micronutrients compared to conventional grains.
+The grains are able to absorb a wider array of vitamins and minerals from the thriving soil ecosystem.